LL10GEMAC IP Core Datasheet

 Out

 1b-Link up, 0b-Link down.
-Assert to 1b when the Ethernet connection is established and the PMA returns an Idle code in the receive interface.
+Asserted to 1b when the Ethernet connection is successfully established and the PMA returns an Idle code on the Receive interface.
 This signal is synchronous to RxClk.

 TxTestPin[7:0]